milesfrain/purescript-book/text/chapter10.md

 ## Working With Untyped Data

+Todo - Yes, Just use SimpleJSON for this, and then move this section to the end of the book.
+Maybe an addendum section.
+Note that while these sections are still accurate, they may not be as applicaple to common use cases or describe the most straightforward techniques available today.

 In this section, we will see how we can use the `Foreign` library to turn untyped data into typed data, with the correct runtime representation for its type.

 The code for this chapter demonstrates how a record can be serialized to JSON and then stored in and retrieved from local storage.